Renad126/Data-Science/README.md

 3. Moderate income, moderate spending score
 4. High income, low spending score
 5. High income, high spending score

-2. Which cluster is the largest in the dataset? cluster 3 is the biggest one with 32.5%
+2. Which cluster is the largest in the dataset?
+Cluster 3 is the biggest one with 32.5%

 3. How is gender distributed across each cluster?
 Distribution of gender to recognize different distributions